 Install Oracle Database Express Edition

-For testing and learning the Oracle database, you can start with Oracle Database Express Edition (XE) which is free to use.
+For development, or learning purpose you can the use Oracle database and you can start with Oracle Database Express Edition (XE) which is free to use.
 You can download the same from the below link,

 Link to download Oracle Database XE